Mosque to visit after covid-19 ends(8):Quba Mosque

-If not for despair, the worldwide situation seemingly leaves place only for ignorant optimism, such as the satyric and deriding humour of Boris Johnson until he got infected.
+If not for despair, the worldwide situation seemingly leaves place only for ignorant optimism.
+For example, the satyric and deriding humour of Boris Johnson until he got infected.
 Needless to say, this is a notable time for us to turn to Allah in prayer and to our families with a helping hand.

 “He who purifies himself at his home and comes to Masjid Quba and offers two rakats therein, will be rewarded the reward of an Umrah.”
 [Sunan ibn Majah]